 When I think of healthy comfort food, Miso Soup immediately comes to mind.
-This Miso soup recipe without Dashi is light and is so full of fresh flavors.
-Best of all, it’s quite easy to prepare.
+This Miso Soup Without Dashi is light and is so full of fresh flavors.
+Best of all, it's quite easy to prepare.

 Miso soup is a very versatile soup.
 You can make it with vegetables, mushrooms, tofu, meat or seafood.
 The key ingredient is miso which is a Japanese soybean paste commonly found in dressings and marinades.
 I set out on a journey to recreate this soup.